According to recent court filings, consumers have filed more than 30,000 lawsuits against the manufacturers of abdominal hernia mesh implants.

 - Bowel obstruction and perforation

 Some lawsuits even allege patients have died from hernia mesh complications.

 According to a 2016 study, nearly a third of patients experienced complications or needed additional surgery more than five years after the surgical mesh was implanted.

 Many of the lawsuits alleging defective design point to the manufacturers encouraging doctors to place the hernia mesh right up against the patient’s bowels.
-The companies are telling doctors this is ok because the mesh has a special coating to protect the bowels.
-The suits claim there is no adequate science backing up these claims.
+The companies tell doctors this is ok because the mesh has a special coating to protect the bowels.
+The suits claim there is no good science backing up these claims.